MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 [This article is pre-release documentation and is subject to change.]

-In this document, you'll learn about the collections and global variables used by the [Manage Bulletins](bulletins.md#manage-bulletins-app) and [Bulletins](bulletins.md#bulletins-app) apps, understand and how to use them effectively.
+In this article, you'll learn about the collections and global variables used by the [Manage Bulletins](bulletins.md#manage-bulletins-app) and [Bulletins](bulletins.md#bulletins-app) apps, and understand how to use them effectively.
 If you want to learn more about how to install, and use the Bulletins sample app instead, go to [Bulletins sample app](bulletins.md).

 ## Prerequisites